mfazza/anagramma/README.md

 * I would reach out for help in writing some of the promises.
 I'm happy with the final model that I consistently used across all functions.
 At the same time, it took me quite some time to achieve it.
 Some of the asynchronous calls really bent my head when trying to debug it -especially when then involved multiple CRUD operations.
 I would have asked for help from someone who knows more about it.

 * I would write more tests.
 And more importantly, I would write them in JavaScript so I can take into account asynchronous quirks.
+More tests will allow me to debug the application better, and optmize and figure out interesting corner cases.

+* Write benchmark tests.
+If someone knows how to use it properly, I'd love to talk to them!

 ## Future Features